profoundry-us/ExtJS4.0Quickstart/README.markdown

 theming, feel free to fork this project, make the changes, and send me a pull request!
 I'll do my best to keep this updated as Sencha releases the latest version of their 4.0 developer previews and beta releases!

+## Usage ##

+The only file you really need to edit is `app/app.js`.
+The files are ordered so that all CSS files and the Ext Javascript files are under resources, and your Javascript files are under `app`.
+This seems like a decent directory structure, but since I'm new to Ext, let me know if you think that there is a better convention.

+You can also edit the file `resources/app/css/app.css` if you want to make any changes to the default CSS or if you add your own components.

+As soon as the build tools are released, I'm sure the directory structure will change, and I will do my best to go along with the standard that Sencha provides.

 ## Credits ##

  * Thanks to [tobiu](http://www.sencha.com/forum/member.php?4613-tobiu) on the Sencha forums for pointing me